 Prostate cancer cells have been found to possess more cannabinoid receptors than similar kinds of cells, making them prime targets for medical cannabis therapy.

 Cannabinoid receptors are special molecules that exist on cell membranes that function a lot like the way old time speakeasys worked.
 If you knew the password, the doorman let you in to enjoy the party.
 In this case, the only things that cannabinoid receptors let in are cannabinoids—either those that are naturally occurring or those from the outside (AKA medical cannabis).

-When cannabinoids encounter this cannabinoid receptors in cancer cells, they’re ushered through the door of cell membrane and proceed directly into the cell’s endoplasmic reticulum, where they go to work.
-The cannabinoids start an intercellular event called apoptosis or “cell death” in which the cell implodes in on itself.
+When cannabinoids encounter these receptors in cancer cells, they pass through the cell membrane.
+From there, they go to work in the cell’s endoplasmic reticulum.
+The cannabinoids start an intercellular event called apoptosis or “cell death,” in which the cell implodes in on itself.

 Amazingly, cannabinoids cause apoptosis only in cancer cells.
 They have no adverse effects on normal, healthy human cells.

 Scientists have discovered that the more cannabinoid receptors that exist on a cancer cell, the more likely the tumor is to increase in size and spread throughout the body.
-The cannabinoid receptors may therefore be the most effective way to target the cancer.
+The cannabinoid receptors may therefore be an effective way to target the cancer.

 The keyword here is “may.”
-While laboratory tests in mice have produced positive results, there is still a long way to go before the therapy can be effectively administered to human beings on a large scale.
+Laboratory tests in mice have produce positive results.
+However, there is still a long way to go before we have a large scale therapy for human beings.
 But that’s not to say some true believers aren’t already conducting their own experiments.